gazconroy/docsascode/demo.md

 ### Installing

-A step by step series of examples that tell you how to get a development environment running
+A step-by-step series of examples that tell you how to get a development environment running

 Say what the step will be